 The razor comes with a warming bar featuring four intelligent heat sensors, and based on the reviews on the Gillette website, it makes a big difference.
 “Absolutely amazing!” one reviewer wrote.
 “The heat added a dramatic level of comfort while shaving.
 Each stroke felt wonderful.
 With my first shave, I expected to feel the warmth, but I doubted it would provide such a dramatic level of comfort.”
 Another buyer agreed: “This is by far the best razor for the money.”

-The Heated Razor by Gillette Labs starter kit is $200 and comes with the heated razor, one charging stand, and two razor cartridges, which should last you a couple of weeks at least.
+The Heated Razor by Gillette Labs starter kit is $200 and comes with a heated razor, one charging stand, and two razor cartridges, which should last you a couple of weeks at least.
 Buying cartridges for replacement will cost $25, and you can have them shipped every month, three months, or six months depending on how often you shave.
 The goal isn’t to be the cheapest option on the market but to offer a new, improved shaving experience for those who want it.

 If you regularly get ingrown hairs or razor burn, you may find yourself trying a bunch of different razors to keep this from happening.
 That costs time and money, and the heated razor (at least from the online reviews) delivers a smooth shave without those side effects.
 “My son has sensitive skin and usually gets bumps, which usually bleeds.
 After using this razor, there are no bumps nor bleeding,” one happy customer wrote.